deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Uh, yeah!”

 “So.
 I think this dog will be good for you.
-Not a Gao surrogate---a real dog.
+Not a Gao surrogate___a real dog.
 Just don’t forget me, hmm?”

 “Never!”
 Ava picked up her drink.
 “God, no. You… I don’t know where I’d be if I couldn’t come and talk to you.”